yanun0323/gem/README.md

 # Gem

+This is a fork of [yanun0323/gem](https://github.com/yanun0323/gem) with added support for customizable SQL identifier quote characters, allowing compatibility with different SQL dialects:
+- MySQL: backtick (`)
+- PostgreSQL: double quote (")
+- MSSQL: square brackets ([ ])

 Gem is a powerful database migration file generator for Go applications using [GORM](https://gorm.io) tags.
 It simplifies the process of creating database migration files by automatically generating SQL statements based on your Go struct definitions.

 ## Features